nchursin/ApexIntentionActions/README.md

 ## Installation
 ### Manual

-1. Clone this repo to your Sublime Packages folder.
+1. Download [a release](https://github.com/nchursin/ApexSmartSnippets/releases "Releases page") to your Sublime Text Packages folder.
 To find it go to `Preferences -> Browse Packages` (`Sublime Text -> Preferences -> Browse Packages` on Mac).
 2. Restart Sublime if needed.

 ## How to use it